Bayesian inference of dense matter EOS encapsulating a first-order hadron-quark phase transition from observables of canonical neutron stars: Results and discussions

 \subsection{Quark matter fraction and size in hybrid stars}

-Shown in the inner window of Fig. \ref{QM-fr} are the mass-radius sequences in selected samples with the hadron-quark transition density $\rho_t/\rho_0=1.5,3.5$ and 5.5, respectively, while all other parameters are fixed at the values specified in the figure (notice in particular that $\cQMsq/c^2=1$.)
+Shown in Fig. \ref{QM-fr} (a) are the mass-radius sequences in selected samples with the hadron-quark transition density $\rho_t/\rho_0=1.5,3.5$ and 5.5, respectively, while all other parameters are fixed at the values specified in the figure (notice in particular that $\cQMsq/c^2=1$.)
 As expected, the stable hybrid branches are all connected to the NS branches.

 In the study of hybrid stars, a key question has been whether the densities reached inside NSs are high enough to form a sizeable QM core.
-To answer this question, we show in the outer and middle windows the normalized probability distribution of the QM fraction $f^{\rm mass}_{\rm QM}$ (defined as the ratio of QM mass over the total NS mass) and the corresponding QM radius $R_{\rm QM}$, in regions where the energy density is higher than the QM critical energy density $\ep_c$ in NSs of mass 1.4, 1.6, 1.8 and 2.0 M$_{\odot}$, respectively, in the default Bayesian analysis with the nine EOS parameters.
-It is interesting to see the two peaks indicating the formation of twin stars.
+To answer this question, we show in Fig. \ref{QM-fr} (c) and (b) the normalized probability distribution of the QM fraction $f^{\rm mass}_{\rm QM}$ (defined as the ratio of QM mass over the total NS mass) and the corresponding QM radius $R_{\rm QM}$, in regions where the energy density is higher than the QM critical energy density $\ep_c$ in NSs of mass 1.4, 1.6, 1.8 and 2.0 M$_{\odot}$, respectively, in the default Bayesian analysis with the nine EOS parameters.
+It is interesting to see the two peaks indicating the formation of purely hadronic and hybrid stars.
 The major peaks at $f^{\rm mass}_{\rm QM}=0$ correspond to pure hadronic NSs in cases where the $\ep_c$ is always higher than the maximum energy density at the core of the NSs considered.
 The second peaks around $f^{\rm mass}_{\rm QM}= 0.90\sim 0.95$ and $R_{\rm QM}=10\sim 11$ km corresponds to the formation hybrid stars consisting of mostly quark matter.
 While the probability ratio of the two peaks is about 6.7, the total probability of forming hybrid stars with $f^{\rm mass}_{\rm QM}$ higher than 0.1 is 77.6\%, 81.8\%, 85.2\% and 88.7\% for M=1.4, 1.6, 1.8 and 2.0 M$_{\odot}$, respectively.

 By changing the prior range of hadron-quark transition density $\rho_t/\rho_0$ from the default 1-6 to 1-10, we found very little effect.
 We also found that correlations between the HM and QM EOS parameters are very weak, thus in the following we present the PDFs and correlations of quark matter and hadronic matter EOSs separately.